Neural Network Research to Predict Gap Risk for Financial Assets

 Week 7

 - Refactored the code to adjust the learning rate dynamically during the training and by mixing ReduceLROnPlateau Min with a LR reset rate that helps the training loss bounce off local minima with the objective of reaching global minima.
 Training with dropout 0.25 and weights init=0 was stuck at 0.16 min loss rate.
-The above mentioned strategy has helped me bring this loss to 0.02 but prediction accuracy at 1 d.p. remains at 41%.
+The above mentioned strategy has helped me bring this loss to 0.02 but prediction Threshold Accuracy at 1 d.p. remains at 41%.
 Training with no dropout the model achieves 0.000003 loss but the lack of generalization reduces prediction accuracy by over 6%.

 - I’ve enhanced the network to predict the classification for the next day price (i.e. next day price class for each window is price up or down).
 See Mlflow results: